CelestialCartographers/Maple/README.md

 Improvements to user-friendliness are under development.
 Coding experience is required, but the tool should be rather easy to learn even if you know just the basics.
 If you want a visual editor, check out [Ahorn](https://github.com/CelestialCartographers/Ahorn), which is built on this.

-This project is an unofficial level editor, it is merly a fan project aiming to aid map development until something official is available.
+This project is an unofficial level editor, it is merely a fan project aiming to aid map development until something official is available.
 None of this code is developed by or connected to the Celeste development team.

 ## Installation
 Maple can be installed using julia's `Pkg` system.